microsoft/BotBuilder-Samples/experimental/adaptive-tool/README.md

 # Bot Framework Adaptive Tools

-Bot Framework Adaptive Tools is a Microsoft VS Code extension that helps developers handle LG (.lg), LU (.lu), and dialog (.dialog) files efficiently.
+Bot Framework Adaptive Tools is a Microsoft VS Code extension that helps developers handle LG (.lg), LU (.lu), QNA (.qna), and dialog (.dialog) files efficiently.
 Adaptive Tools has tools and settings that make it easy to debug, analyze and enhance you language files.

 Supported features include the following:
 <!--